sindredg/Hybrid-Identities-EntraID-and-AD/docs/PLAN.md

 **Two Phase 7 verifications were captured late,** in Phase 8 rather than Phase 7: a successful decryption as `sg-it-admins`, and a rotation.
-Both needed an account inside `sg-it-admins`, and Phase 8 removes that membership from `cdubois` — so the evidence was banked immediately before the change that would have made it impossible.
+Both needed an account inside `sg-it-admins`, and Phase 8 removes that membership from `cdubois`, so the evidence was banked immediately before the change that would have made it impossible.
 See [08-tiered-administration.md](docs/08-tiered-administration.md) section 3.